-The oil paintings of British artist Jane Harris are a dazzling collision of brushed geometric shape floating on a ground of contrasted color, the collision of formal construct and sensuous indulgence.
+The oil paintings of British artist Jane Harris are a dazzling collision of brushed geometric shapes floating on a ground of contrasted color.
 The elliptical shape is meticulously brushed with a continuous vertical or horizontal stroke until the entire ellipse is saturated with a single rich hue.
-Surrounding the ellipse is a scalloped edge of sinuous brushwork, which upon inspection defies a beginning or ending mark.
-In a Harris painting light becomes the catalyst which activates the metallic paint, shifting the ellipse into undulating mollusks in a sea of color.
-The background color also has a defined brush direction, also painted wet on wet, with no less than five layers of oil.
-Jane Harris selects a palette based on the impressions of observed phenomena: a car passing, colors in a sign, an advertisement.
-The five paintings in the exhibition derive from “catching a glimpse of the metallic flash of two cars driving past each other.”
+Surrounding the shape is a scalloped edge of sinuous brushwork.
+The background color also has a defined brush direction, painted wet on wet, with building layers of oil.
+Her palette is based on observed phenomena: a car passing, colors in a sign, an advertisement.

-Jane Harris has taught at Goldsmiths College, London since 1992.
+Jane Harris taught at Goldsmiths College, London.
 Recent exhibitions include the Aldrich Contemporary Museum, Ridgefield, Connecticut; Angel Row Gallery, Nottingham, UK; Hales Gallery, London; Kontainer Gallery, Los Angeles; and Jack Shainman Gallery, New York.
 Collections include Arthur Andersen Art Collection; Arts Council of England, Hayward Gallery; Birmingham Museum, UK; The Boise Collection, University of London; Brighton University; LAAC Musee des Beaux Arts, France.
 Recent reviews and articles include Modern Painters; The Independent, London; Contemporary Magazine, UK; International Herald Tribune, UK.

 Paso Doble is held in a private collection